Friday, May 1, 2026

 As recognition increases, writers become more comfortable referencing the brand directly.
 These references often appear across many independent sites and publications.

-Over time, this repeated referencing produces a large number of branded anchors within the backlink profile.
+Over time, this repeated referencing produces a large number of branded anchors within the backlink profile, which can be a sign of imbalance.

 Why Branded Anchors Signal Natural Referencing Behavior